DocBohn/CowPi_documentation/docs/source/index.rst

-Whether you need a 4-function calculator to count your terror bird eggs before they hatch, an electronic combination lock to secure your wildly-dangerous experimental robots, or a motion alarm to protect yourself from zombie gourds, using the Cow Pi development board is your best option.
+Whether you need a 4-function calculator to count your terror bird eggs before they hatch, an electronic combination lock to secure your wildly-dangerous experimental robots, or a motion alarm to protect yourself from zombie gourds, using a Cow Pi development board is your best option.

 .. toctree::
     :maxdepth: 2